A level and equivalent

 Duration: Two years

 What will I study?

-You will study a huge range of topics, including how biomechanics relates to sports science, about solar cells on spacecraft, about particle physics and electromagnetism.
-You will explore aspects of fluid flow and viscosity and about the formation of stars.
+You will study a huge range of topics, including how biomechanics relates to sports science, solar cells on spacecraft, particle physics, electromagnetism, aspects of fluid flow and viscosity, and the formation of stars.
 Maths is also an important aspect of physics, and you will develop your analytical and problem-solving abilities.

 How will I learn?